 The Haverhill Public Schools’ Discovery Club and Access 21 before & after school programs are made possible through federal 21st Century Community Learning Centers (21st CCLC) and state After School & Out-of-School Time (ASOST) grants that are administered by the MA Department of Education.
 The primary focus is to provide academic and social support as well as enrichment programs to students who are economically disadvantaged or have other risk factors.
 The intent is to help level the playing field for these students so that they may experience opportunities that they may not otherwise have.
 We try to keep a 1:10 teacher/student ratio to ensure high quality programming.

 A healthy snack is provided and transportation home is available.
 There are no fees to participate this year.

-The 9 sites will serve over 600 students in grades 1 to 12.
+The 9 sites will serve over 800 students in grades 1 to 12.
 Members have the use of the school facilities including classrooms, computer labs, gymnasiums, and libraries.

 Discovery Club and Access 21 will make reasonable accommodations to serve students.
-Members must be able to participate in a group situation, and maintain the activities of daily life
+Members must be able to participate in a group situation, and maintain the activities of daily life.